November 16, 2011 by writehandman.com.au

 King Arthur, mounting his horse, resolved to stride off proudly to face the terrible Black Knight.

-Wench of King Arthur – “Sometimes I wish you’d left that bloody thing in that stone Artie.”
+Wench of King Arthur – “Sometimes I wish you’d left that bloody sword thing in that stone Artie.”

 David’s girlfriend – “Sometimes I think you care about that ugly sling more than me.”